Pulse Profile Modelling of Thermonuclear Burst Oscillations II: Handling variability: Discussion

 \subsection{Constraints on the mass and radius}

 The BF method and the wM method both lead to accurate recovery of the mass and radius, with negligible differences between the radius estimations.
 Almost all of the recovered radii fall within the 68\% credible intervals.
 While the inferred masses are generally slightly larger than the injected masses, the majority fall within the 68\% credible intervals, and all injected masses fall within the pseudo 99\% credible intervals, as indicated by the wrongness plots.
 Both techniques yield mass and radius estimates with approximately 10\% uncertainty (68\% credible interval) for bursts with 10$^6$ counts.
-This result highlights the significant potential of TBO sources in constraining the EOS, since 5\%-10\% uncertainty is necessary for distinguishing between different EOS \citep[see e.g.][]{Ozel:2009,Psaltis:2013fha}.
+This result highlights the significant potential of TBO sources in constraining the EOS, since 5\%-10\% uncertainty is necessary for distinguishing between different EOS \citep[see e.g.][]{Ozel:2009b,Psaltis:2013fha}.

 Slicing bursts containing 10$^5$ counts and performing joint fitting for each segment resulted in a decrease in uncertainty from 30\% (as found in \citetalias{kini:2023}) to approximately 20\%.
 Subsequently combining the posterior distributions of nine bursts, totalling around 10$^6$ counts, yielded uncertainties of about 7$\pm$7\% and 6$\pm$6\% for mass and radius measurements, respectively.
 These findings align closely with the $\sim 10$\% uncertainty observed when using the slicing method on a single burst of approximately 10$^6$ counts for both parameters.
 This implies that merging results from individual bursts can improve the constraints, highlighting the significant potential of TBO sources, especially considering that sources typically exhibit multiple bursts during their outburst phase.
 With next-generation instruments like eXTP and STROBE-X, which would have larger effective areas and will capture more photons, we anticipate that capturing a few bursts will significantly reduce uncertainties in the mass-radius space.
+Further reduction could be possible if we had independent prior constraints e.g., on the mass and inclination \citep[see e.g.][although the constraints in that specific paper are rather broad]{Wang:2017}.\footnote{Despite not making any prior assumption on the mass and inclination, the result of this analysis is not a worst-case scenario, because we have made some prior assumptions on e.g. distance and background.
+However nor is it necessarily a best-case scenario (J1814, for example, has 28 rather than only 10 bursts).}